Mabura Caves

 Mabura Guano Cave is a mine containing an accumulation of bat guano.
 It is located in Zhombe Mabura Ward 6 in the Midlands Province of Zimbabwe.

 It is one of the eight major reserves of organic fertilizers in Zimbabwe, that are still to be fully exploited.

 It is listed as a Geographical place in Zimbabwe, and it is a natural monument, according to the Zimbabwean law.

 It is located 2.5km south of the Munyati River and Ngondoma River confluence.

-It is 6 and half kilometres west of SAMAMBWA Primary School and 19 km north of Empress Mine.
+It is 12km kilometres west of SAMAMBWA Primary School and 19 km north of Empress Mine.

 According to the University of Guelph, (Canada) there is over two million tonnes of guano at Mabura Caves.